telerik/winforms-docs/listview/features/grouping.md

 {{endregion}}

 ![listview-features-grouping 002](images/listview-features-grouping002.png)

-To take advantage of the custom grouping feature of RadListView, just enable the
-          __EnableCustomGrouping__ property and add the desired descriptor.
+To take advantage of the custom grouping feature of RadListView, just enable the __EnableCustomGrouping__ property and add the desired descriptor.
 Here is an example for custom grouping:

-        #_[C#] Custom grouping_
+#### Custom grouping

 {{source=..\SamplesCS\ListView\Features\ListViewGrouping.cs region=customGrouping}}
 {{source=..\SamplesVB\ListView\Features\ListViewGrouping.vb region=customGrouping}}